HasinZaman/Portfolio_Website/README.md

 # Render Pipe Line

 The website uses its own proprietary render pipeline to create a dynamic header.
-In which, triangles in 3D converted into a set svg xml elements.
+In which, points & triangles in 3D space converted into a set svg xml elements.

 The relevant files are
  - [RenderPipeLine](src/script/TypeScript/Header/RenderPipeLine/)